SteveStedman/SqlForensics/README.md

 ##Whats Done
 + Tracking database configuration changes (ie sp_configure)
 + Users
++ Stored Procedures
++ Functions

+##What this is not
+SqlForensics is not intended to monitor data in tables.
+It does not track what data users accessed.

 ##Want to contribute
-Contact Steve Stedman for more info.
+Contact Steve Stedman for more info.  http://SteveStedman.com

 Basically here is how it works...